romland/xorzee/README.md

 - [x] ...highly configurable (but sane defaults)
 - [x] ...user interface to draw ignored areas (think: masks in other programs)
 - [x] ...configurable stream overlays
-- [ ] ...modern web-client that can handle multiple cameras
+- [ ] ...modern web-client (Svelte)
+- [ ] ...multiple cameras in web-clients
-- [ ] ...connect to any camera on the network to access _all_ cameras on network
+- [ ] ...connect to any camera on the network to automatically view _all_ cameras on network
 - [ ] ...store meta-data of amount of activity in period (graph)
 - [ ] ...zero-configuration (that is, image card, connect to network and off we go)

 [1] If it can run on that, it will run on any other.

 ## Working on now
-- output 'server name' on all log statements in Player
 - button to reconnect websockets
 - take screenshots using dispmanx (in camera preview) -- check performance on Zero
 	- run camera in preview (does that cost a lot? check) and incorporate dispmanx as screenshotter instead of ffmpeg (e.g. what https://github.com/AndrewFromMelbourne/raspi2png does)